gerryw1389/gerryw1389.github.io/_posts/2016-01-02-archived-about-me.md

 The way I learned IT was the same as learning any other subject, you start with broad categories and narrow your way down as your career progresses.
 In general, the majority of IT can fit into a combination of 3 categories:

 Hardware - The physical devices themselves.
-This is routers, switches, servers, workstations, ect.
+This is routers, switches, servers, workstations, etc.

 Software - This is the code that runs on the hardware.
 By far the broadest category.